cailleach1310/ares-marque-plugin/README.md

             Dowayne: true

 #### /aresmush/game/config/website.yml
 Add a route to the top bar menu for the admin management page.
-This view is limited to admin and coder roles for now.
+This route is limited to admin and coder roles for now.

 For example: